Itching to get out on the open road? Start your journey on any one of scenic drives across Texas’ highways.

 If you’re looking to find a little solace in your Texas road trip try this quiet stretch of road leading up to the Guadalupe Mountains.
 Head west on Highway 285 until it meets Highway 180 in Northwest Texas, and continue on until you hit some epic mountain views.
 This drive is perfect for a George Strait playlist and a trip with your dog and your thoughts.

 Also known as Texas 21, El Camino Real Highway begins amid the piney woods of Sabine National Forest and etches west through the state until it lands in San Antonio.
 Side note: whoever made up the highways in Texas really wanted travelers to get to San Antonio, it seems.

 Anyhow, history tells that Spanish missionaries and Native Americans used the road (not the actual paved road we roll on now, of course) as early as the 1700s, so you know it’s legit.

 3. Highway 16

 Starting just south of Wichita Falls in the northeastern block of Texas, Highway 16 is one of the longest Texas highways.

-Roadtrippers can follow the road from the north and cut through the entire southern direction of the state, spotting everything from big cities to small dusty towns, rivers and lakes to lush hills.
+Roadtrippers can follow the road from the north and cut through the entire southern direction of the state, spotting everything from big cities to small dusty towns, rivers and lakes to the lush Texas Hill Country.
 Some major stops along the way include San Antonio, Fredericksburg, and the mighty Rio Grande.

 2. Davis Mountains Scenic Loop